 - Stir once, do not stir much due to avoid losing fizz

-To make Japanese highball, heavy fizzy water is very important.
+For the best result of Japanese highball, strong fizzy water is very important.

-In my opinion, to make a “Highball” shouldn’t have to be good whiskey.
+In my opinion, to make a “Highball” don’t have to be top-shelf whiskey.

 Another reason, I am frugal so I don’t want to use expensive whiskey for a mixed drink.